Skip to main content

 Tripoli

-Tripoli's cuisine is known for its rich Ottoman heritage, featuring dishes like kibbeh, sfouf, and a distinctive style of baklava.
-The city also boasts a vibrant street food scene.
+Tripoli's cooking carries its Ottoman heritage, in dishes like kibbeh, sfouf, and its own style of baklava.
+The city's street food scene is busy and well worth working through.

 Cultural Significance: